microbit-foundation/makecode-microbit-ml-simulator/README.md

 # micro:bit Machine Learning MakeCode Simulator

-The simulator for the micro:bit Machine Learning MakeCode extension.
+The simulator extension for the micro:bit Machine Learning MakeCode extension.

+This is responsible for the user interface that appears below the micro:bit board in the MakeCode simulator.

-Bootstrapped with Vite and using the Chakra UI library, this app is a minimal implementation which essentially consists of a select element to allow users to simulate ML events using the iframe message protocol supported by MakeCode.
+Bootstrapped with Vite, this app is a minimal implementation which essentially consists of a select element to allow users to simulate ML events using the iframe message protocol supported by MakeCode.

 ## Building and running the simulator